ipadcalonbosmuda-eng/appnud/README.md

 1. Click "Connect Wallet" in the top-right corner
 2. Select your preferred wallet
-3. Ensure you're connected to Plasma Mainnet Beta (chain ID: 9745)
+3. Ensure you're connected to Monad Mainnet Beta (chain ID: 9745)

 ### Using the Tools